10 Tips to Hiring Farm Labor

 6. Reevaluate the Existing Pay Rate for the Position

-Keep in mind, however, that the agriculture industry is a little behind in regards to setting competitive wages.
+Keep in mind, however, that the agriculture industry is a little behind in regard to setting competitive wages.
 It’s important to note that the same job in other similar industries offers higher starting pay rates.
 For this reason, don’t limit your research to the ag industry only.

 Setting the right pay rate is critical in hiring reliable farm workers.
 By doing the research and learning the pay rates your competition offers, you can set a realistic hourly wage or starting salary that will attract the right candidates.